Why Influencer Jackie Aina Is Calling Out ''Verbal Abuse'' in the Beauty Community

 And while her statement reflected an immense amount of support for Chelsie, people seemingly thought that she was taking Patrick's side on the matter, including Chelsie.
 Once again, in since-deleted tweets, the self-proclaimed traptorial creator said, "Am I hurt by her response?
 Absolutely.
 Am I surprised?
 NO."

-In another tweet, Worthy said, "Her palette needed promotion, period.
+In another tweet, Chelsie said, "Her palette needed promotion, period.
 I didn't receive it in PR, or any of her collabs for that matter, so I understand she wanted the friends she does have in the industry to really go in for her.
 And they did, at my expense."

 Then, hours after the debacle started, Jackie deleted her Twitter.